Located in subregion / area: Vallée de la Marne / Terroir de Condé (formerly part of the Vallée de la Marne Rive Gauche)

 Clicking on a village opens a field to the left with a link to the village profile, if there is one.

-Northwest: Celles-lès-Condé (part of the Terroir de Condé area)
+Northwest: Celles-lès-Condé (part of the Vallée de la Marne Ouest area)

-Northnorthwest: Saint-Agnan (part of the Terroir de Condé area)
+Northnorthwest: Saint-Agnan (part of the Vallée de la Marne Ouest area)

 Baulne-en-Brie is located on the left bank of the Marne river, which means south of the river.
 The village is located at Le Surmelin, a river which flows through the southern part of the Terroir de Condé area, and then empties into the Marne River downstreams at Mézy-Moulins.
-The valley formed by Le Surmelin is called Vallée du Surmelin, and in Champagne terms it consists of the southern part of the two areas Vallée de la Marne Rive Gauche and Terroir de Condé.
+The valley formed by Le Surmelin is called Vallée du Surmelin, and in Champagne terms it is part of the three areas Vallée de la Marne Ouest, Terroir de Condé, and Vallée de la Marne Rive Gauche.

 Baulne-en-Brie covers 1889 hectares and has 259 inhabitants (as of 2013).